By Stephanie Thompson

 Appel says the shift from the old clear program to Induction has been remarkably smooth.
 “Our one-year program was already intense, rigorous and individualized, so the transition to the two-year Induction program has not been a great shock,” he says.
 “I do feel this is a very exciting time for us, and a new chapter in the way post-secondary institutions address the needs of teachers.”

-Induction classes begin in Winter 2018.
 Registration is available online.
-If you have additional questions, please contact the department at email@example.com, (858) 534-9286
+If you have additional questions, please contact the department at firstname.lastname@example.org or (858) 534-9286